 Human beings are naturally inclined to explore and to push the boundaries of what is known.
 A testament to this is not only our plans to go to Mars and beyond with SpaceX and NASA's Project Artemis, but also the development of space tourism, which aims to one day democratize space travel.

-While companies like Virgin are looking to eventually charge an astronomical £250,000 for flying in its commercial craft, companies like Barcelona's Zero 2 Infinity, are aiming to make space travel more affordable, by sending people up in a space balloon, called Bloon.
+While companies like Virgin are looking to eventually charge an astronomical £250,000 for flying in its commercial craft, firms like Barcelona's Zero 2 Infinity aim to make space travel more affordable by sending passengers up in a space balloon, called Bloon.

 Our ancestors explored the world, acquired new knowledge, and thrived because of it.
 And now, as Sagan says, “we have committed ourselves to space, and I do not think that we are about to turn back.”